Anime Festival Asia

 C3AFA, also known as Anime Festival Asia (AFA), is a series of anime conventions held in the Southeast Asian region, with a core annual convention held in Singapore.
 The main convention is traditionally held over a weekend in late November to early December.
 It was held at the Suntec Singapore International Convention and Exhibition Centre from 2008 to 2011, but was moved to the Singapore Expo MAX Pavilion in 2012 due to renovation works at Suntec Convention Centre that year.
 The convention returned to Suntec Convention Centre in 2013 and is being held there till now.

 Satellite conventions were also held at the Putra World Trade Centre, Kuala Lumpur, Malaysia; at the Jakarta International Expo, Kemayoran, Jakarta, Indonesia; at the Royal Paragon Hall, Bangkok, Thailand; and at the Indonesia Convention Exhibition, Tangerang, Greater Jakarta, Indonesia.

 Alongside the main conventions, AFA also holds periodic business conferences focusing on the anime and manga industry.
-The first of these was Animation Asia Conference, held in 2009.
+The first of these was the Animation Asia Conference, held in 2009.

-The attendees of AFA was 94,270 in 2016, 96,000 in 2017 and 105,000 in 2018.
+The attendees of AFA were 94,270 in 2016, 96,000 in 2017 and 105,000 in 2018.
 The total cumulative attendance from 2008 to 2018 is approximately 1,700,000.

 The continued organisation of AFA and its flagship Japanese music concert I Love Anisong is managed by SOZO Pte Ltd. In 2017, SOZO entered a partnership with Sotsu—organizer of C3 events in Japan, Hong Kong, and China, forming C3AFA.
-In 2018, SOZO and Eliphant—the organizer of GameStart, a gaming and sports event in Singapore, formed a strategic alliance to bring more contents to the region.
+In 2018, SOZO and Eliphant—the organizer of GameStart, a gaming and sports event in Singapore, formed a strategic alliance to bring more contents into the region.